CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Object-reference-not-set-to-an-instance-of-an-object.md

 * `TreeInstance.PopulateGroupData`:
     * Seems to be caused by Nursing Homes for Senior Citizens mod
 * `VehicleManager.SimulationStepImpl`:
-    * The save game was created with More Vehicles mod active, which increase vehicle limts.
+    * The save game was created with More Vehicles mod active, which increase vehicle limits.
     * If More Vehicles mod is later disabled or removed, the save will break
     * To fix: Re-enable More Vehicles mod.

 > There are reports that **Service Vehicles Manager** also causes object reference errors, although we haven't seen a
 > log file to confirm.

-## Ploppabe RICO
+## Ploppable RICO

 I've moved this to its own guide: [](Ploppable-RICO-errors.md)